thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-global-recommendations.md

     * The `format` this recipe expects is `json`.
 (If your feed format is XML, change the value for `format` to from `json` to `xml`.)
     * The `model` this recipe is expecting is a `String`.
     * With `modelType` set to `array`, Fire App Builder expects this recipe to return an array of strings.
     * After the `query` returns a list of strings, the `matchList` parameter will directly match the strings by using `StringKey`.
-Fire App Builder will map these strings to its content model.
+Fire App Builder will map these strings to its model.

     (These settings aren't important as long as your global recommendations query matches an array of strings in JSON format.
 If this isn't the case, you can adjust the recipe settings accordingly.
 See [Recipe Configuration Overview][fire-app-builder-set-up-recipes-overview] for details.)

-6. Customize the `query` value to target the global recommendations property in your feed.
+7. Customize the `query` value to target the global recommendations property in your feed.

     If you're using JSON, your query will use [Jayway JsonPath](https://github.com/jayway/JsonPath) syntax.
 If your feed is XML, you'll use [XPath expressions](https://www.w3schools.com/xml/xpath_syntax.asp).